harmony-one/h/progress/konstantin-potapov.md

+2026-01-30 Fri: This week I finally fixed all issues related to the new release.
+A node running this branch can successfully participate in consensus and has imported more than 100k blocks.
+I have already created a PR with these changes and am currently working on additional tests to cover Harmony-specific behavior.

+---

 2026-01-23 Fri: This week I fixed an issue with cross-shard transaction receipt generation.
 The problem was caused by partially updated code in the release.
 After the fix, I successfully processed more than three weeks of blocks on mainnet, but later the node got stuck at block 83393122.
 I collected execution traces for block 83393122 from both the main and dev branches and am currently investigating the discrepancy.

 ---